 The panelists provided information on how YOU can get involved in combating racism.

-As a church we do not endorse or support these organizations as some do not line up with our beliefs, but we encourage you to check them out and see how you can get involved.
+As a church we do not endorse or support all of these organizations as some don’t line up with our beliefs, but we do believe they’re doing good work so check them out and see how to get involved.

 At the Social Justice Learning Institute, we are dedicated to improving the education, health, and well being of youth and communities of color by empowering them to enact social change through research, training, and community mobilization.
 We envision communities where education empowers individuals to use their agency for the purpose of improving each other’s lives.

 We work to, build capacity for individuals and communities to advocate for their needs, train and build leaders, educate and empower youth and community members to identify and rectify injustice; and to deliver effective programs, resources and support that help advance our mission.